Adam-AKong/FictionalCharacterBrawl/APISpec.md

 ## GET /battle/battle/{battle_id}

 **Description:**
 Get the result of a battle by its ID.
+Can be complex because it involves the retrieval and setting of the winner_id if it is none and the battle hasn't been queried since its completion.

 **Response Example:**